Crisis at the BBC

 4 min

-Shah has acknowledged that "the way the speech was edited gave the impression of a direct call to violence."
-He is referring to what the then-President of the United States did by coming out on January 6, 2021, which ended with the assault on the Capitol.
-The statement adds that, since its publication in the ultraconservative newspaper The Daily Telegraph From an internal memo that warned of these issues, the controversy has generated more than 500 complaints that "are being processed through the usual channels."
+In his statement to Parliament, Shah added that, since the publication in the ultraconservative newspaper The Daily Telegraph From an internal memo that warned of this and other issues, the controversy has generated more than 500 complaints that "are being processed through the usual channels."

 Beyond any possible isolated errors, the crisis has once again highlighted the constant pressure that the British media and political right exerts on the BBC.
 Indeed, the leader of the Reform Party, Nigel Farage, has seized upon the resignation of the two aforementioned senior officials to accuse the network, once again, of "institutional bias" and of being in the hands of "an elite living in North London" that does not reflect "the broader vision of the country."